AtharvaVengurlekar/Face_Detection_Recognition_Attendance_System/README.md

 This project includes two face-recognition models that I trained on a custom dataset of 48,000 images (16k + 32k) to achieve high-accuracy embeddings for the attendance system.

 1. trained_on_16k+32k_images.pt (PyTorch Model)
-- ** A full-precision model trained using the complete dataset.
+- A full-precision model trained using the complete dataset.
-B) Best used for further training, fine-tuning, or standard inference
+- Best used for further training, fine-tuning, or standard inference
-C) Provides highest accuracy
+- Provides highest accuracy
-D) Suitable for research, experimentation, or re-training
+- Suitable for research, experimentation, or re-training

 2. trained_on_16k+32k_images_int8.engine (TensorRT INT8 Model)
-A) An INT8-quantized TensorRT engine built from the trained PyTorch model.
+- An INT8-quantized TensorRT engine built from the trained PyTorch model.
-B) Designed for real-time GPU deployment
+- Designed for real-time GPU deployment
-C) 4×–6× faster than FP32 with much lower memory usage
+- 4×–6× faster than FP32 with much lower memory usage
-D) Small accuracy drop but ideal for production, Docker GPU containers, and edge devices
+- Small accuracy drop but ideal for production, Docker GPU containers, and edge devices

 ---